piranha/solovyov.net/src/blog/2021/streaming/index.md

 ![rode podmic](https://cdn2.rode.com/images/products/podmic/gallery/5.jpg)

 **UPDATE**.
-I really liked Worker Bee, both it looks and sound, but an appartment with small children is an unsuitable location for a condenser microphone: it picks up too much of background noise.
+I really liked Worker Bee, both it looks and sound, but an appartment with small children is an unsuitable location for a condenser microphone: it picks up too much of a background noise.
 Dynamic microphones are much better at that, so I switched to RØDE PodMic.
-I like sound of Worker Bee more, but I'm yet to learn how to equalize plus it's an acceptable payment for the peace of my mind.
+I like the sound of Worker Bee more, but slightly worse sound quality is an acceptable payment for the peace of my mind.
 Also, while not as intriguing as Worker Bee, it certainly doesn't look dull.
-Along with a yellow cable on a stand I think it provides nice direction to my face in a video composition-wise.
+Along with a yellow cable on a stand I think it provides nice direction to my face composition-wise.

 ## Sound processing